nowox/dotfiles/.doc/vimrc.md

 r     Nearest ancestor that contains .git, .hg, .svn a     like c but only if the current wd ouside of ctrp is not a direct ancestor 0     Disable this feature
+Jump when <cr> is pressed

 ```vimscript
 let g:ctrlp_working_path_mode = 'ra'
 let g:ctrlp_cache_dir         = '~/.cache/ctrlp'
 ```

+By default set searching by filename (as opposed to full path)

 ```vimscript
 let g:ctrlp_switch_buffer     = 'e'
 ```

+CtrlP Command Palette

 ```vimscript
 let g:ctrlp_by_filename       = 1